marklearst/variables-contract/docs/contract/variable-contract.md

 - Component variables do not reference base variables directly unless explicitly documented.
 - Breaking changes are versioned and documented (rename, removal, `$type` change).
 - Group extensions (`$ref`) do not create circular references (see [Groups](/variable-contract/contract/groups)).

+## Conformance

+Variable Contract conformance requires:

+- DTCG 2025.10 format compliance
+- Naming convention compliance
+- Reference syntax compliance
+- Validation implementation
+- Versioning compliance

+See [Conformance](/variable-contract/reference/conformance) for complete conformance requirements and how to claim compliance.

+## Out of scope

+Variable Contract does NOT define:

+- Variable values (your design decisions: colors, spacing, typography)
+- Tools to use (works with any DTCG-compliant tool)
+- Consumption patterns (CSS, TypeScript, whatever works for your team)
+- Design system decisions (governs structure, not values)
+- Runtime libraries (validation is build-time)
+- UI frameworks (tool-agnostic)
+- Component structure (focuses on variables only)